Most frequently asked question is, “What makes dance shoes different from street shoes?”

-Buy in person the first time if you can, ask your Social Graces instructore about this for guidence.
+Buy in person the first time.
+If you can, ask your Social Graces instructor about this for guidance.
 An experienced salesperson can help you find the proper fit and style.
 Large cities, such as New York, have specialty shops.
 Ask your dance instructor or experienced dancers at your club where to buy locally.

 Once you’ve found shoes you like and know what size you need, you can also purchase them online.

 Don’t wear your ballroom dance shoes on the street.
 Rough surfaces and dirt will wear them out quickly.
 Carry them in a bag and put them on when you get to class or to the ballroom.

 If you need your shoes repaired, call before you drop them off at your local shoemaker to be sure the shop is familiar with handling dance shoes.

 Generally, dancers use open toe shoes for Latin and Rhythm and closed toe pumps for Smooth and Standard.